LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 ------------------

 The **Product Owner** is the connection between the **Team** and the stakeholders or clients.
-He’s the only one who is allowed to give tasks to the Team.
+He's the only one who is allowed to give tasks to the Team.
 The Product Owner should not be part of the Team.
-The Product Owner maintains and manages the **Product Backlog**.
+The Product Owner maintains and manages the **Product Backlog**, release plane and the *Return of Investment*.

-There should be only one Product Owner per product.
+The Product Owner is not part of the team and there should be only one Product Owner per product.

 Scrum Master (SM)
 -----------------

-The **Scrum Master** is responsible that the Scrum process is realized properly.
-He's also in charge if there are problems in the work progress of the Team.
-He has to solve sozial problems and organize anything that helps the Team to work productively.
-Ideally the Scrum Master isn’t a part of the Team.
+The **Scrum Master** is responsible that the Scrum process is working properly and that everybody plays by the rules.
+He's also in charge if there are problems in the work progress of the Team and to remove any impediments.
+He has to solve social problems and organize anything that helps the Team to work productively.
+Ideally the Scrum Master isn't part of the Team.
 But often he is a member of the Developer-Team.

 Team
 ----

 The **Team** is the group of people (usually developers) that do the work.
+They turn the Backlog into an working increment of the product within a sprint.
 The team is self organizing.
 That means they decide how they do something.
 Ideally every teammember can do anything needed in the team.
 But sometimes there are special roles like teser, documentation writer